Graduate Student Spaces

 7 a.m. to 11 p.m. daily

-The Graduate Student Collegium offers a social place for graduate students to hang out, eat lunch, and spend time with peers.
+The Graduate and Postdoctoral Collegium offers a social place for graduate students to hang out, eat lunch, and spend time with peers.
 Graduate students can also book this space for events.
-The Graduate Student Collegium is set up in a relaxing lounge-style atmosphere, outfitted with comfortable furniture, a television, individual and group work spaces and kitchen facilities.
+The Graduate and Postdoctoral Collegium is set up in a relaxing lounge-style atmosphere, outfitted with comfortable furniture, a television, individual and group work spaces and kitchen facilities.

 The Graduate Student Commons – study space